Leveraging data from nearby stations to improve short-term wind speed forecasts: Introduction

-In this paper, our goal is clearly not to propose yet another prediction method which would outperforms all former ones.
-Our objective is twofold : First, we want to confirm and quantify in what respect using the wind data from neighboring locations allows one to significantly improve the prediction at a given site.
-For a set of various forecasting methods that we also want to compare to each other, we want to estimate the improvement of adding such spatio-temporal information as compared to using complementary weather variables such as temperature, pressure or humidity.
-Our second goal is to show that ``non-linear" methods as those represented by Deep-Neural Networks are much more efficient than linear regressions in the sense that the former can better capture the wind transport which is essentially wind regime dependent and thus a non-linear phenomenon.
-We also compare various Neural Network models and show that the potential improvement of choosing one particular architecture is marginal as compared to the benefits obtained by exploiting a large amount of spatio-temporal data.
+We see in the previous literature review that studies that consider the possibility of accounting for neighboring observations in order to improve wind speed forecasting, are mostly focused on promoting a particular prevision model which is compared with standard approaches.
+None of them (with one exception) is mainly centered on data with the goal of pointing out the interest of using spatiotemporal information, {\em independently of the considered model}.
+This is precisely our main goal in this paper.
+Our ambition is not to propose yet another prediction method that would outperform all the existing ones but rather study in what respect taking into account the wind data of neighboring locations can improve the quality of short-term prediction.
+For that purpose, we consider a set of various forecasting methods that we also want to compare to each other and to the reference ``persistence'' method.
+We aim at estimating the improvement of adding incrementally such a spatial information.
+The so-obtained improvement will be notably compared to the one obtained by using complementary weather variables such as temperature, pressure or humidity.
+We also want to discuss, by analyzing the performances of various Neural Network models, the potential improvement of choosing one particular architecture as compared to the benefits obtained by exploiting all available data from surrounding stations.
+Our second goal is to show that ``non-linear" methods such as those represented by Deep-Neural Networks are much more efficient than linear regressions in the sense that the former can better capture the wind transport which is essentially wind regime dependent and thus a non-linear phenomenon.

-The paper is structured as follows : In section 2, we describe the data set we use within this study while section 3 is devoted to the description of various machine learning methods and notably deep neural network models we consider.
-In section 4, we present the main results of the application of these forecasting models over the set of 9 representative stations.
-The conclusion and some prospects for future research are provided in section 5.
+The paper is structured as follows: In Section 2, we describe the data set we use within this study while Section 3 is devoted to the description of various machine learning methods and notably the deep neural network models we consider.
+In Section 4, we present the main results of the application of these forecasting models over the set of 9 representative stations.
+The conclusion and some prospects for future research are provided in Section 5.